Caroline's Cooking

 Does it matter what tequila you use?

 To a point, given you are adding a number of other ingredients, you don't need to go overboard on selecting a special tequila for this.
-However having said that, I think it's worth going for something either relatively smooth like a resposado.
-Alternatively, add a bit more complexity as I like to do with a mezcal.
+However having said that, you probably don't want to go for the cheapest you can find, either.

 This passion fruit margarita is so easy to make, with wonderful fruity flavors.
 It's refreshing, gently aromatic and perfect to sip on in the sunshine.
 Or let the drink transport you there.